jepsen-io/jepsen/README.md

 ### JSCH auth errors

+If you see `com.jcraft.jsch.JSchException: Auth fail`, this means something about your test's `:ssh` map is wrong, or your control node's SSH environment is a bit weird.

+0. Confirm that you can ssh to the node that Jepsen failed to connect to.
+Try `ssh -v` for verbose information--pay special attention to whether it uses a password or private key.
+1. If you intend to use a username and password, confirm that they're specified correctly in your test's `:ssh` map.
+2. If you intend to log in with a private key, make sure your SSH agent is running.
+   - `ssh-add -l` should show the key you use to log in.
+   - If your agent isn't running, try lauching one with `ssh-agent`.
+   - If your agent shows no keys, you might need to add it with `ssh-add`.
+   - If you're SSHing to a control node, SSH might be forwarding your local agent's keys rather than using those on the control node.
+Try `ssh -a` to disable agent forwarding.

-You might be hitting a jsch bug which doesn't know how to read hashed known_hosts files.
+If you've SSHed to a DB node already, you might also encounter a jsch bug which doesn't know how to read hashed known_hosts files.
 Remove all keys for the DB hosts from your `known_hosts` file, then:

 ```sh
 ssh-keyscan -t rsa n1 >> ~/.ssh/known_hosts